Barbican Centre | A Brutalist Home for the Arts

 1) THEATRE, MUSIC, ART & DANCE

 As is only fitting for such an iconic building, visual art is a huge part of the Barbican Centre.
 There are regular exhibitions that tend towards the unusual and subversive – from the graffiti collages of Basquiat to paintings of early 20th century cabaret culture.
-Currently, they’re showing:
+Currently, you can catch Masculinities: Liberation Through Photography – a sweeping investigation into the way photography has depicted, reinforced and challenged stereotypes of masculinity since the 1960s, touching on themes of patriarchy, queer identity and hypermasculinity.

 There’s a densely packed programme of performative art, too, with short runs and regular appearances from international touring companies meaning that there’s something new on every week – and, chances are, there’s something for you.
-Unless, of course, you’re the kind of person who wouldn’t be interested in a 360° virtual reality ‘immersive’ documentary; stirring monologues; show premieres from award-winning playwrights; interpretive dance pieces inspired by poetry; performances by the Royal Shakespeare Company; musicals; or ballet troupes visiting from the other side of the world.
+Unless, of course, you’re the kind of person who wouldn’t be interested in 360° virtual reality ‘immersive’ documentaries; stirring monologues; show premieres from award-winning playwrights; interpretive dance pieces inspired by poetry; performances by the Royal Shakespeare Company; musicals; or ballet troupes visiting from the other side of the world (see what’s on here).

 But even then, you’d probably be interested in –